 – Apply the antiviral cream around the cold sore, not on the scab.

 – Don’t use water on the sore.
 Keep it dry.

 – Avoid stretching and cracking of a scab.

 – Don’t open your mouth wide as this may harm the sore.

 Day 5 to Day 7 – Remove the dry skin and hard shell on the cold sore!

-Scratching or cracking of scab leads to worse condition.
+Scratching or cracking of scab leads to a worse condition.
 It may cause bleeding and pain.
-How to deal with such condition?
+How to deal with such a condition?

 The scab that has been developed on the previous day, should be taken a great care.
 Don’t allow the scab to crack until and unless the dry skin appears.
 Even avoid scratching of the infected area as this might stretch the scab to open.
 Try your best and keep the scab safe without any scratch or crack.

 On the 6th day, you notice a dry skin around the scab and you need to remove the skin with the tweezers.
-Take a great care of the scab as you don’t want bleeding.
+Take a great care of the scab as you don’t want to bleed.